fubicales2016/fogbowcloud.org/content/pages/install-manager.md

 ```

 ## Configure
+Currently we are using the OCCI interface of the cloud.
+Then, this is a requirement to use manager to request resources and it is configured at the file.
 After the installation the user can configure a few properties.
 All sections listed below are part of the same file.

 * **XMPP properties:** Manager and Rendezvous XMPP properties that will be used to comunication between components.